BHockley92/361-Project/README.md

 361-Project
 ===========

-Where all of the information from our project will be stored.
+Where all of the information for our project will be stored.

 ###Workflow
 The workflow we will be using is described in the image below.